loopj/jquery-tokeninput/README.md

     * when allowCustomEntry setting is true, type comma allows to add a token that isn't suggested in token list
     * when allowCustomEntry setting is true and no token is selected, type enter or tab adds current token

+  - Avoid parallel search request in order to optimize performance

 Init example
 ------------